 Stock or securities.
 You cannot use the installment method to report gain from the sale of stock or securities traded on an established securities market.
 You must report the entire gain on the sale in the year in which the trade date falls.

 Installment obligation.
 The buyer's obligation to make future payments to you can be in the form of a deed of trust, note, land contract, mortgage, or other evidence of the buyer's debt to you.

-To locate Form 6252 within our program go to Federal Section > Income > Enter Myself > Other Income > Form 6252- Installment Sale Income or use the Search Bar on the top right side of the screen.
+To locate Form 6252 within our program go to Federal Section > Income > Enter Myself > Other Income > Form 6252- Installment Sale Income or use the Search Bar by selecting the Help link in the top right corner of the screen.